The best smartwatches for nurses offer several features useful to these healthcare professionals.

 Lily is a wristwatch made by women exclusively for women nurses.
 It features a smaller band, a sleeker profile, and a more attractive face than Garmin’s previous devices.

-With a tiny 34mm watch case and beautifully patterned lenses, this elegant smartwatch is the first of its kind from Garmin.
+With a slimy 34mm watch case and beautifully patterned lenses, this elegant smartwatch is the first of its kind from Garmin.
 Just press or twist your wrist to expose the gorgeous touchscreen display.

 Choose from classic and athletic style colors, metal, and interchangeable strap options.